kaviya-sri123/Building-serverless-Text-to-Speech/README.md

 Here, we use the voice of “Joanna” to speak the text that is passed from the frontend.

-Now, deploy the backend API and the Lambda function sls deploy
+Now, deploy the backend API and the Lambda function

+sls deploy

+# Frontend Angular App
+In order to test our backend, we need a frontend that makes speak request with user inputted text.
+So let’s create an angular application.

+ng g s API

+Add the following code to the api.service.ts file.
+It will create speak function that call the lambda function with the selected voice and the inserted text by the user.